ErSachinBhati/Docsify/README.md

 sudo apt-get update
 ```
 It will update the list of packages and sync them to the latest version.
+Now, execute the following command in the terminal
 ```
 sudo apt-get install nodejs
 ```